-Now I remember watching this film on video on the only TV we had in the house when I was about 5 years old.
+I remember watching this film on video on the only TV we had in the house when I was about five.
 It was such a great film, Freddie has not watched the original, but has seen the remastered version.
 Despite its negative press we both loved this version too.

 Jamie Oliver’s Diner

 I have for at least 2 years insist that Freddie orders his own drink and meal.
 We eat out a lot!
 Anyway he decided for some bizarre reason that he didn’t want to order the gnocchi (his favourite dinner by the way!).
 Or anything else off the kids menu, but opted for the steak and fries from the adults menu.
 The waiter looked at me for approval while smiling at an 8 year old ordering the most expensive thing on the menu!
 Stu and I just had a burger, which was delicious and watched Freddie devour his steak!

 If you have not been to Jamies Diner in London before it is a great choice for the kids as there are lots of dinosaurs hanging around!